swiftly-solution/documentation/src/docs/scripting/events/gameevents/onmaterialdefaultcomplete.md

 ---

 # OnMaterialDefaultComplete
-This event is triggered when material_default_complete is triggered
+This event is triggered when material_default_complete is triggered.
 ::: tabs
 @tab Lua
 ```lua